robynrox/evse-controller/README.md

 * Creation of abstract APIs to control EV charging and discharging and to use current-monitoring CT clamps other than the Shelly (complete)
-* Add a user interface allowing for rapid termination of any current EV charging or discharging session (will probably use Python's own tkinter for this - not started)
+* Add a user interface allowing for rapid termination of any current EV charging or discharging session (HTML seems to be the obvious way to go)
 * Add V2G and S2V capabilities that may be independently specified during a scheduled slot (this capability is now part of the library routines)
 * Add scheduling functionality based on a user-selected desired schedule including percentage-of-charge targets (flux.py shows an example of this but this wants putting into a proper UI)
+* I'm trying to attach greater importance to bug-fixing; it's more important for it to be solid than look pretty.

 The above is an ideal and some of it is sure to be done out of order!

 ## Explanatory video

 I have produced a video that explains my setup, how I use the system, and goes into some detail regarding the flux.py scheduler.
 Note that it is long at 66 minutes!
+It is somewhat outdated now, but most of it still applies.
 You can find that here:

 * https://youtu.be/4bIpY-AyUUw